DucManhPhan/DucManhPhan.github.io/_posts/2020-05-06-Find-minimum-of-the-sorted-array-rotated.md

 }
 ```

+The complexity of Linear Search:
-Time complexity: O(n) - n is the number of elements of this array
+- Time complexity: O(n) - n is the number of elements of this array
-Space complexity: O(1)
+- Space complexity: O(1)

 <br>